MohaDev01/frontend-developer-roadmap-2025/README.md

 - Reddit (r/webdev, r/reactjs, etc.)
 - Discord communities

+### Tools
+- VS Code
+- GitHub
+- Chrome DevTools
+- Figma
+- CodeSandbox

+### Features of this Web App
+This web app includes the following features:

+- Interactive Roadmap Cards: Colorful, categorized cards that open detailed dialogs when clicked
+- Theme Switching: Toggle between light and dark modes with persistent user preferences
+- Animated Count-up Statistics: Dynamic number animations that count up as they come into view
+- Responsive Timeline Animation: Interactive learning path with animated progress tracking
+- Tabbed Resources Section: Categorized learning resources with filterable tabs
+- FAQ Dialog: Comprehensive answers to common questions about the roadmap
+- Scroll Animations: Elements that animate as they come into the viewport
+- Mobile-Responsive Design: Optimized layout and navigation for all device sizes

 ### Built with:

 - <a href="https://lovable.dev">Lovable.dev</a> (web app development)
 - <a href="https://genspark.ai">GenSpark.ai</a> (AI-powered research & content generation)
 - <a href="https://gamma.app">Gamma.app</a> (PDF design & export)

+### Technologies Used

+This web app is built using the following technologies:

+- React: A JavaScript library for building user interfaces
+- TypeScript: A typed superset of JavaScript for better code quality
+- Tailwind CSS: A utility-first CSS framework for rapid UI development
+- shadcn/ui: A collection of reusable React components
+- Framer Motion: For smooth animations and transitions
+- React Router: For handling navigation and routing

 ## Conclusion